avinassh/brave-browser-hardening/README.md

 #### Lists to enable from the integrated Brave Ad Block list

 - `CJX's Annoyance List` alternative `Fanboy Annoyances List`
 - `YousList`- To block various cosmetic stuff, aka annoyance in additional to above mentioned annoyances list.
 If you think this list is not enough use `Dandelion Sprout's Annoying Banners and Overlays List` instead.
 - ONE single `language based` list, based for your own country.

 Now we can improve specific things alias manually subscribing to addition lists, but which one make the most sense...
-The answer is easy, we want to get rid of additional extensions and hopefully we can archive it by using an additional list that supports the things we need, anti-coinmining, url-shortener etc.
+The answer is easy, we want to get rid of additional extensions and hopefully we can archive it by using an additional list that supports the things we need, anti-coinmining, URL-shortener etc.

 #### Optional filter-lists we could add

-Additional list can be useful, to [get rid of ClearURLs extension](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/ClearURLs%20for%20uBo/clear_urls_uboified.txt), or in case if we already block DNS based ads on our entire network, in this case we might wanna use something directly which only blocks cosmetic stuff.
+Additional filter-lists can be useful, for example to [get rid of ClearURLs extension](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/ClearURLs%20for%20uBo/clear_urls_uboified.txt), or in case if we already block DNS based ads on our entire network, in this case we might wanna use something directly which only blocks cosmetic stuff.
+It should be noted that uBlock as well as Brave Ad Block solutions only removing the untouched query parameter given by the original URL, this means they cannot rewrite parts or the original path of clicked URL.

 - AdGuard DNS filter - `https://filters.adtidy.org/windows/filters/15.txt`
 - Actually Legitimate URL Shortener Tool - `https://raw.githubusercontent.com/DandelionSprout/adfilt/master/LegitimateURLShortener.txt`